kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

   local     sorrentum_data_node_airflow-log-volume
   ```

-- When starting the Airflow containers for the first time you need to initialize
+- When starting the Airflow container for the first time you need to initialize
   Airflow
 - Take a look at the script that configures Airflow
   ```